-Zach Schonbrun is a sports reporter and graduate of Syracuse University (2009) and Columbia University’s Graduate School of Journalism (2011).
-He writes regularly for The New York Times, covering New York's professional and college teams.
-His work has appeared in ESPN the Magazine, Newsday, The Miami Herald, The Washington Post and Yahoo!
+Zach Schonbrun is a journalist who writes regularly for The New York Times, covering sports and business.
+His work has also appeared in ESPN the Magazine, SB Nation Longform, VICE, Newsday, The Washington Post and Yahoo!
 Sports, among other publications.

 Zach grew up in Greenfield, Mass., a small town north of Springfield where not playing Little League or Y.M.C.A. basketball was considered practically sacrilegious.
 As a sophomore at Syracuse, while a staff writer at the Daily Orange, Zach broke the story about a Syracuse women’s basketball player’s pregnancy during the season, which later made the “Inside Sports” section of Sports Illustrated and was mentioned in a piece on ESPN’s “Outside the Lines”.